• Skip to primary navigation

 Common Receptionist Responsibilities

-Some of the most common responsibilities of a receptionist include:
+Some of the most common responsibilities of a receptionist include the following:

 • Reception by phone and at the front desk